Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 ## Delete a language

 You can delete a language if it is no longer needed.
 As there are usually existing dependencies, it is highly recommended not to delete a language.
-Instead, you can deactivate a language and thus prevent its use.
+Instead, you can deactivate a language and thus prevent its use, see [Deactivate a language](#deactivate-a-language).

 #### Prerequisites